2 US Navy sailors charged with providing sensitive military information to China

 U.S. officials said the cases exemplify China’s brazenness in trying to obtain insight into U.S. military operations.

-“Through the alleged crimes committed by these defendants, sensitive military information ended up in the hands of the People’s Republic of China,” said U.S. Attorney Randy Grossman for the Southern District of California.
+“Through the alleged crimes committed by these defendants, sensitive military information ended up in the hands of the People’s Republic of China,” said Matt Olsen, the assistant attorney general for national security at the Department of Justice.
 He added that the charges demonstrate the Chinese government’s “determination to obtain information that is critical to our national defense by any means, so it could be used to their advantage.”

 The indictment alleges Wei included as many as 50 manuals containing technical and mechanical data about Navy ships as well as details about the number and training of Marines during an upcoming exercise.

-Wei continued to send sensitive U.S. military information multiple times over the course of a year and even was congratulated by the Chinese officer once Wei became a U.S. citizen, Grossman said.
-He added that Wei “chose to turn his back on his newly adopted country” for greed.
+Wei continued to send sensitive information multiple times over the course of a year and even was congratulated by the Chinese officer once Wei became a U.S. citizen, said U.S. Attorney Randy Grossman for the Southern District of California.
+He added that whether for greed or some other reason, Wei “chose to turn his back on his newly adopted country.”

 The Justice Department charged Wei under a rarely-used Espionage Act statute that makes it a crime to gather or deliver information to aid a foreign government.